Rose-Petals/TOL-1B/README.md

 * Confusion matrix, precision-recall curve, feature importance plot, prediction distribution, outputs from fairness or explainability tools

 ---

+## 🔥 **Challenges**
+1. **Class Imbalance** : 75% of the data consisted of non-morning patients while 25% of the data consisted of morning clients.
+This made it difficult for the model to learn patterns among the morning clients.
+2. **Combining Datasets** : We had 3 separate datasets with slightly different features, columns names, and data types.
+This made merging them a bit difficult.
+We also lost a lot of columns (unique to a particular dataset) due to merging.
+3. **Establishing Team Meetings** : Since our team members all come from different colleges and time zones, it was a challenge to schedule meetings and collaborate effectively.

 ## 🚀 **Next Steps**